Mammo-Clustering: A Multi-views Tri-level Information Fusion Context Clustering Framework for Localization and Classification in Mammography: Method

 \subsection{Loss Function}

 We chose a composite loss function to achieve targeted optimization of different components.

 After the multi-view fusion module, we retain not only the fused information for regression but also intermediate features such as global information, local information, and saliency maps.
-These features are used to compute a composite loss function for precise optimization of each part of the network.And we determine the sensitivity of the loss function to different types of data through component analysis.
+These features are used to compute a composite loss function for precise optimization of each part of the network.
+And we determine the sensitivity of the loss function to different types of data through component analysis.

 $L_{global}$ is calculated using the global information obtained from multi-view fusion and the ground truth values.
 The loss function chosen here is BCELoss.
 And $L_{map}$ will be calculated from the saliency-map, it is the weighted average intensity of the saliency-map under the L1 norm.
 The $L_{global}$, combined with $L_{map}$, indicates the quality of the Global Network and further to determining the adjustment magnitude for the Global Network to enhance the accuracy of locating patch-based images.
 BCEWithLogitsLoss function is used for both $L_{local}$ and $L_{fusion}$. $L_{local}$ represents the quality of the local network, calculated from local information and ground truth values, determining the adjustment magnitude for the Local Network to enhance the feature extraction capability of the Local Network. $L_{fusion}$ represents the model’s final classification error, driving the overall model training.
-The weights $\alpha$, $\beta$, $\gamma$, and $\delta$ represent the proportion of each loss, all manually set.
+The weights $\alpha$, $\beta$, $\gamma$, and $\delta$ represent the proportion of each loss, all manually set, Here, we consider $L_{global}$, $L_{local}$, and $L_{fusion}$ to have equal importance, so we recommend setting $\alpha$, $\beta$, and $\gamma$ uniformly to 1.
+Meanwhile, $L_{map}$ represents the weighted average intensity of the saliency map calculated under the L1 norm, resulting in a relatively large value.
+Therefore, we suggest setting $\delta$ to a value less than 0.001.